setulparmar/Landslide-Detection-and-Prediction/README.md

 # Landslide Detection and Prediction

 **Configuration File**

-The JSON configuration file was optimised to accommodate the numerous API calls for different landslide occurrences.
+Developed JSON configuration file which separates the crawler engine into general and focused crawling modes and helps to optimize different API calls for different landslide events.

 **Crawler Engine**